Ivor Callely a controversial and divisive figure during his long political career

 Callely an anomaly in the world of politics, writes Harry McGee

-Ivor Callely’s political career had ground to a halt long before today’s conviction in Dublin Circuit Criminal Court.
+Ivor Callely’s political career had ground to a halt long before his conviction in Dublin Circuit Criminal Court.

 But his guilty plea on charges relating to submitting false claims for mobile phone expenses was a reminder of why this particular political career was always going to end in failure.